 - 5. To clear a value, for example remove NTP Address 2, press the [#] key in all fields of the IP address.
-If the [#] key does not work on your model, then ether 0 as a value for each field of the IP address. - 6.
+Alternatively, ether 0 as a value for each field of the IP address. - 6.
 Set Time Zone Area and Time Zone City as desired. - 7.
 Select OK to start the NTP client which will connect to the 1st NTP server for the first time.